gorbunov87/white_noise/docs/django.rst

 Python package installed, usually by running ``pip install brotlipy`` and updating your ``requirements.txt`` file.

-Brotli is supported by Firefox, Chrome and no doubt other browsers too.
+Brotli is supported by Firefox and will shortly be available in Chrome, and no doubt other browsers too.
 WhiteNoise will only serve brotli data to browsers which request it so there are no compatibility issues with enabling brotli support.